Tips for helping students and their parents embrace plant-based meals

 Replacing animal-products with plants in our diets can improve our health greatly.
 This is one of the many reasons why it is so important to start introducing children to plant-based meals from an early age.

 Elemeno is a Vancouver-based meal delivery service that prepares plant-based lunches for school children.
 Launched in the Spring of 2021, the aim is to make healthier kids lunches available to Vancouver parents.
-Founder, Ryan McKee, addresses common concerns and also tips that can help parents and students embrace a plant-based diet.
+In the following paragraphs, founder Ryan McKee addresses common concerns and also offers tips that can help parents and students embrace a plant-based diet.

 This plant-based approach is unique in the market and a response to the upward trend toward meat and dairy reduction.
 But I wondered if it would meet the desires of parents and their evolving concerns on what their children eat.